MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/01-MiniLab_Add users by using Azure Active Directory.md

 # Mini-lab: Add users by using Azure Active Directory

 Add new users or delete existing users from your Azure Active Directory (Azure AD) organization.
-To add or delete users you must be a User administrator or Global administrator.
+To add or delete users, you must be a User administrator or Global administrator.

 You can create a new user using the Azure Active Directory portal.
 Follow these steps:

-1. Sign in to the [Azure portal](https://portal.azure.com) as a User administrator for the organization.
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/) as a User administrator for the organization.

 2. Search for and select *Azure Active Directory* from any page.

-3. Select **Users**, and then select **New user**.
+3. Select **Users** and then select **New user**.

     ![Graphic showing the Azure Active Directory page in the Azure portal.
 All users and New user are highlighted.](../../Linked_Image_Files/AAD_User_NewUser.png)